Support legislation that helps get veterinary care to rural America

 All across the United States, there are rural communities that lack access to veterinary care.
 Farmers and ranchers depend on veterinarians for routine medical and emergency services that help prevent and monitor for diseases, protect our food supply, and promote the health and welfare of livestock.
 There is a bill in Congress that could help.

 In 2003, recognizing the important animal and public health need for veterinarians, Congress established the Veterinary Medicine Loan Repayment Program (VMLRP).
 The program provides selected food animal and public health veterinarians up to $75,000 in loan repayment for a three-year commitment to practice in an area of the country where they are needed the most.
-This financial incentive helps veterinarians—who face an average of $135,000 in student loan debt—to make a living in a community where opening their own veterinary clinic could be cost prohibitive.
-Since the program’s inception, 285 veterinarians have answered the call for public service in 45 states, Puerto Rico and on U.S. federal lands.
+This financial incentive helps veterinarians repay student loan debt and make a living in a community where opening their own veterinary clinic could be cost prohibitive.
+Since the program’s inception, 388 awards have been made to veterinarians who have answered the call for public service in 45 states, Puerto Rico and on U.S. federal lands.

 Read stories from current participants in the program, Dr. Kayla Henderson, a Colorado veterinarian who provides a wide range of services to farms and ranches, and Dr. Deirdre Johnson, a midwest poultry veterinarian.